-a.
-Options to use for tropical storm and hurricane applications:

-- omlcall = 1: Simple ocean mixed layer model (1): 1-D ocean mixed layer model following that of Pollard, Rhines and Thompson (1972).
+- a.
+Options to use for tropical storm and hurricane applications: - omlcall = 1: Simple ocean mixed layer model (1): 1-D ocean mixed layer model following that of Pollard, Rhines and Thompson (1972).
 Two other namelist options are available to specify the initial mixed layer depth (although one may ingest real mixed layer depth data) (oml_hml0) and temperature lapse rate below the mixed layer (oml_gamma).
-Since V3.2, this option works with all sf_surface_physics options.

-- isftcflx: Modify surface bulk drag (Donelan) and enthalpy coefficients to be more in line with recent research results of those for tropical storms and hurricanes.
+Since V3.2, this option works with all sf_surface_physics options. - isftcflx: Modify surface bulk drag (Donelan) and enthalpy coefficients to be more in line with recent research results of those for tropical storms and hurricanes.
 This option also includes dissipative heating term in heat flux.
-It is only available for sf_sfclay_physics = 1.
-There are two options for computing enthalpy coefficients: isftcflx = 1: constant Z{0q} (since V3.2) for heat and moisture; isftcflx = 2 Garratt formulation, slightly different forms for heat and moisture.

-b.
-Other options for long simulations (new in Version 3.1):

-- tmn_update: update deep soil temperature (1).

-- sst_skin: calculate skin SST based on Zeng and Beljaars (2005) (1)

-- bucket_mm: bucket reset value for water equivalent precipitation accumulations (value in mm, -1 = inactive).

-- bucket_J: bucket reset value for energy accumulations (value in Joules, -1 = inactive).
-Only works with CAM and RRTMG radiation (ra_lw_physics = 3 and 4 and ra_sw_physics = 3 and 4) options.

-- To drive WRF model with climate data that does not have leap year, there is a compile option to do that.
-Edit configure.wrf and add -DNO_LEAP_CALENDAR to the macro ARCH_LOCAL.
+It is only available for $sf_sfclay_physics = 1$.
+There are two options for computing enthalpy coefficients: isftcflx = 1: constant Z{0q} (since V3.2) for heat and moisture; isftcflx = 2 Garratt formulation, slightly different forms for heat and moisture. - b.
+Other options for long simulations (new in Version 3.1): - tmn update: update deep soil temperature (1). - sst_skin: calculate skin SST based on Zeng and Beljaars (2005) (1) - bucket_mm: bucket reset value for water equivalent precipitation accumulations (value in mm, -1 = inactive). - bucket_J: bucket reset value for energy accumulations (value in Joules, -1 = inactive).
+Only works with CAM and RRTMG radiation (ra_lw_physics = 3 and 4 and ra_sw_physics = 3 and 4) options. - To drive WRF model with climate data that does not have leap year, there is a compile option to do that.
+Edit configure.wrf and add -DNO_LEAP_CALENDAR to the macro ARCH_LOCAL. - c. usemonalb: When set to .true., it uses monthly albedo fields from geogrid, instead of table values f. windturbines_spec (a character string): Wind turbine drag parameterization scheme.
+It represents sub-grid effects of specified turbines on wind and TKE fields.
+When set to "none" (default value), the scheme is off.
+When set to "ideal", the idealized specification for turbine's geometry and characteristics are set by namelist variables td.
+When set to a file name (which exists in the run directory), the physical characteristics of the wind farm is described in the file.
+See README.windturbine in WRFV3/ directory for more detail.
+New in Version 3.3, and in this version it only works with 2.5 level MYNN PBL option (bl_pbl_physics=5).

-c. usemonalb: When set to .true., it uses monthly albedo fields from geogrid, instead of table values d. no_mp_heating: When set to 1, it turns off latent heating from microphysics.
-When using this option, cu_physics should be set to 0.

-e. gwd_opt: Gravity wave drag option.
+- d. no_mp_heating: When set to 1, it turns off latent heating from microphysics.
+When using this option, cu_physics should be set to 0. - e. gwd_opt: Gravity wave drag option.
 Can be activated when grid size is greater than 10 km.
 May be beneficial for simulations longer than 5 days and over a large domain with mountain ranges.
 New in Version 3.1.